lykn/embeds/test_embed_python.md

 Now lets start breaking down the components.

 **1. A Basic Embed**

-I'm not going to be adding the `on_ready` and commands stuff, but, cutting the chase and going right into the embeds part What a basic embed has:
+Not going to be adding the `on_ready` and commands stuff, but, cutting the chase and going right into the embeds part

+What a basic embed has:
  - `title`
  - `color`